 Behind the scenes, every interface that Particle provides to work with devices, from the Console, to mobile apps, SDKs, and the CLI, they all talk through a RESTful Device Cloud API.
 You can even call yourself, directly.

 Tip: Make sure you have cURL on your machine

 The next few steps assume you have cURL installed on your machine.
 If you don't have this command-line utility on your machine, you can download and install it here or use a GUI-based tool like Postman.

-- First, you'll need to obtain an access token from the CLI.
-Type
+- First, you'll need to obtain an access token.
+You can create one using the Particle CLI.

 - With your token and Device ID in hand, type the following cURL command into a terminal window, replacing the text below in

 By default, the response will generate a wall of text in your terminal.
 If you have Python 2.6+ installed on your machine, you can pipe the output to the

 - For this next command, you need the Device ID of the Photon attached to your badge.
 You can find that in the console or via the

 particle listCLI command.

 - Let's call the